Why study in Australia

-Australia has a national regulatory and quality agency for higher education – the Tertiary Education Quality and Standards Agency (TEQSA).
-It was established by the Australian Government to monitor quality, and regulate university and non-university higher education providers against a set of standards developed by the independent Higher Education Standards Panel.
+In addition to being home to some of the world’s leading universities, Australia’s national regulatory and quality agency for higher education, the Tertiary Education Quality and Standards Agency (TEQSA), ensures quality across higher education providers through a set of standards developed by the independent Higher Education Standards Panel.

 In addition, the Education Services for Overseas Students (ESOS) law protects: